Instructions Reference

 No

-xsl:numberwithlevel="any"— This requires counting across the entire document, which is incompatible with streaming
+xsl:numberwithlevel="any"— this level requires counting across the entire document, which is incompatible with streaming.